muratkeremozcan/next-app-mosh/notes.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/dei8ngl7v5rma7rbbdkt.png)

-If we want to add Suspense to every component, it can be in the `RootLayout` component, wrapping the children or use the special loading file in NextJs.
+If we want to add Suspense to every component, it can be in the `RootLayout` component, wrapping the children or use the special loading file in NextJs at `app/loading.tsx`.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/f96t13rvrjkczaqi7sus.png)